clearwater/stdiogrpc/README.md

 ## Why stdio?

-Using stdio for transport allows plugins to be invoked securely over ssh tunnels using public-key security, to pass through NAT gateways, and navigate complex multi-hop topologies.
+For some use cases (e.g. network monitoring) it is useful to have plugins execute on different network hosts.
+Using stdio for transport allows remote plugins to be invoked securely over ssh tunnels using public-key security, to pass through NAT gateways, and navigate complex multi-hop topologies.
 It eliminates the need to expose IP ports for cross-network communications.

 ## Usage